caballeroluis/OneWork_front-end/README.md

 - Create an account as a recruiter or worker.
 - Post job Offers.
 - View the Offers on a fully public Kanban board.

+_Additionally, there was a plan to create a video call system using WebRTC for conducting interviews, but it was never implemented._

 ## Tech (Server software)